 Course Code: sup

 How has management theory evolved over the last 100 years?
-In this lesson will take you back to the days of assembly lines and scientific management.
+This lesson will take you back to the older days of assembly lines and scientific management.
 You will learn how organizations are structured and describe managerial jobs in terms of the technical and managerial tasks that are performed.

 Is leadership distinct from management?
 Do you have what it takes to be a leader, or are you cut out to be just a manager?
 This lesson covers the evolution of leadership research and begin to discuss the fascinating field of motivation.
 Believe it or not, a good leader can build motivation right into the design of a job.